 * Healthy foods- You want to stay with the healthy foods because you need the nutrients and antioxidants to boost your health and strengthen your immune system.
 Protein is the fuel that runs your immune system engine and you need between 12 and 15%.

+Having the flu with diabetes is NOT a pleasant experience at all!
 Nobody wants to be sick and nobody wants the flu.
 But now you know how serious it is to have diabetes and the flu.
 It doesn’t have to be serious or even happen if you take the necessary precautions.
 There are many things that you can do to avoid the flu and other illnesses.
 I hope that you learned something.

 If You Really Want to Reverse Your Type 2 Diabetes